rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

     * [Twitter](https://twitter.com/ExtSecretsOptr)

 ### Ecosystem
 * ESO has replaced the now deprecated and archived kubernetes-external-secrets as detailed in this [issue](https://github.com/external-secrets/kubernetes-external-secrets/issues/864).
-We can expect the services that used kubernetes-external-secrets to migrate to ESO.
+It can be expected that the services that used kubernetes-external-secrets will migrate to ESO in the future.
 * ESO also maintains an official list of its [Adopters](https://github.com/external-secrets/external-secrets/blob/main/ADOPTERS.md).

-## Security issue resolution
+## Security Issue Resolution
 ESO's security policy can be found in [SECURITY.md](https://github.com/external-secrets/external-secrets/blob/main/SECURITY.md).

 ### Responsible Disclosures Process